mkiang/opioid_trends/README.md

 Introduction
 ============

-Reproducible code for our paper ["Trends in Black and White Opioid Mortality in the United States, 1979-2015"](LINK), which uses multiple cause of death data to examine racial differences in opioid mortality over time.
+Reproducible code for our paper ["Trends in Black and White Opioid Mortality in the United States, 1979-2015"](https://journals.lww.com/epidem/Abstract/publishahead/Trends_in_Black_and_White_Opioid_Mortality_in_the.98701.aspx), which uses multiple cause of death data to examine racial differences in opioid mortality over time.
 The full citation is:

-> PAPER CITATION
+> 1. Alexander MJ, Kiang M V, Barbieri M. Trends in Black and White Opioid Mortality in the United States, 1979–2015.
+Epidemiology \[Internet\].
+9000; Publish Ah.
+Available from: <https://journals.lww.com/epidem/Fulltext/publishahead/Trends_in_Black_and_White_Opioid_Mortality_in_the.98701.aspx>

 Issues
 ------